Number: HR 160

 Policy

 CWI recognizes the significant role that its workforce plays in fulfilling its mission.
-As an employer, CWI understands that maintaining a competitive compensation system is critical to its goal of delivering a quality educational experience.
-Thus, CWI strives to provide compensation for its employees so as to attract qualified applicants, retain employees committed to public service and motivate employees to maintain the highest standards of performance.
-With such a goal in mind, CWI compensates employees in accordance with decisions by the Board of Directors as budgets are set.
+As an employer, CWI understands that maintaining a competitive compensation philosophy is critical to its goal of delivering a quality educational experience.
+Thus, CWI strives to provide compensation for its employees so as to attract qualified applicants, retain employees committed to public service, and motivate employees to maintain the highest standards of performance.
+With such a goal in mind, CWI compensates employees in accordance with decisions by the Board of Trustees as budgets are set.
 Pay for any given position is subject to the annual budgetary process and as such may be subject to increase, reduction, or status quo maintenance for any time period.
 CWI’s Board reserves the right to make budget adjustments, and consequently direct pay adjustments, during the course of the budget year in order to manage cash flow or to deal with other circumstances that justify or require change in CWI’s expenditures.

 Guidelines

 CWI is committed to providing affordable access to quality teaching and learning opportunities for the residents of its service area.
-In fulfilling its mission, CWI strives to foster an environment that embraces respect for the worth of each employee and to pursue the same in its total rewards package which includes salary, benefits, policies and procedures.
+In fulfilling its mission, CWI strives to foster an environment that embraces respect for the worth of each employee and to pursue the same in its total rewards package which includes salary, benefits, policies, and procedures.
 CWI desires to attract, retain, and motivate employees through a total rewards system that is equitable internally, competitive externally, aligned with State guidance, and affordable within CWI’s budget.
 This total rewards package is guided by the following principles:

-• CWI’s compensation philosophy is consistent across units with practices that may differ to meet unique needs of divisions, departments, employee classifications and performance.
+- CWI’s compensation philosophy is consistent across units with practices that may differ to meet unique needs of divisions, departments, employee classifications, and performance.

 Work Periods